communitybridge/docs/project-control-center-pre-release/tools/security/onboarding-projects-from-github.md

 ![Uninstalling Security Bot](https://gblobscdn.gitbook.com/assets%2F-MCG-Km6\_RcGyUVKsLIx%2F-Mda365nvB-pYuIRy-C-%2F-Mda7C8dm1PC7eQpYypM%2FUninstall%20Instructions%20.png?alt=media\&token=8ffdef7f-443c-4729-a72d-b8d63469bd17)

-4.The LFx Security GitHub App opens in a new tab.
+4.The LFX Security GitHub App opens in a new tab.
 Click **Uninstall** from the Danger Zone.

 {% hint style="info" %}
 You can uninstall the Security bot from all the repositories associated with your GitHub organization by selecting **All Repositories** or select specific repositories for which you want to uninstall the Security bot by selecting **Only Select Repositories**.